rsandrade/Litecoin-br/Xadrez.md

 *Electrum is a lightweight Bitcoin wallet.*

-Electrum is a very good choice as wallet and fulfill all the needs of store manager and the best choice.
+At this moment **Electrum is the best choice of Bitcoin wallet for Xadrez** and fulfill all the needs of store manager and the best choice.
 The addresses generated at invoices will use the Segwit native Bech32 format.

 You need to create a new Segwit wallet or just use any you already have and copy the Master Public Key from the menu ```Wallet``` > ```Information``` and paste it at BTCpay Server at ```Stores``` > ```Settings``` (if you already added a store) > ```Add or modify a derivation scheme```.